hippwn/jeee/README.md

 ```bash
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/hippwn/jeee/master/tools/install.sh)"
 ```
+You can now execute `jeee run` and visit `http://localhost:8888/example` to check if your installation worked.

 If you just want the *docker*-based environment, you can `git clone` this repository anywhere you need.